-Lose The Scales & Lose The Weight - Stop Weighing Yourself Every Day
+Lose The Scale and Lose The Weight – Stop Weighing Yourself

 I'm currently in LA to help a buddy of mine lose some weight and get back into shape and start leading a more active-healthy lifestyle.

 For the 1st three weeks I deliberately allowed him to weigh himself daily, which is something many people do.
-You see I knew there would be a point at which he started to freak out about the lake of progress...
-I mean the scale is going to fluctuate from day to day when you weigh yourself obsessively like that.
+You see I knew there would be a point at which he started to freak out about the lack of progress.
+I mean the scale is going to fluctuate from day-to-day when you weigh yourself obsessively like that.

-That 3rd week he ended up only dropping 1.2lbs... although he did drop some inches he was disappointed because like many he was basing his progress solely on what the scales read.
+That 3rd week he ended up only dropping 1.2 pounds although he did drop some inches he was disappointed because like many he was basing his progress solely on what the scales read.

-The 2 weeks previously he had lost 6lbs and 5lbs... so you can understand his frustration.
-I tried to explain to him that when you begin to obsess about the scales often your body will respond by doing the opposite to what you want it to do... i.e, hold onto the weight you want to lose.
+The 2 weeks previously he had lost 6 pounds and 5 pounds so you can understand his frustration.
+I tried to explain to him that when you begin to obsess about the scales often your body will respond by doing the opposite of what you want it to do like holding onto extra weight you want to lose.

-Since then I took the scales away from him, put it far out of sight and only allow him to use it once per week... the following week he was down 4.8lbs and a total loss of 17lbs and 10 and ¼ inches within 28 days.
-He was happy!
+Since then, I took the scales away from him, put it far out of sight and only allow him to use it once per week.
+The following week he was down 4.8 pounds and a total loss of 17 pounds and 10 and ¼ inches within 28 days.
+He was very happy!

-So my suggestion is not to lose the scales altogether... rather I want you to...
-Lose your weighing scale obsession and start to see the weight and inches come off.
+So, my suggestion is not to lose the scales altogether, but I want you to lose your weighing scale obsession and when you do this, I bet you will start to see the weight and inches come off.

 A friend of mine once said 'You are more than a number, so don't define yourself by one' and I would add that you shouldn't define your progress solely on what the scale is telling you.